 What are the benefits of renewable projects using multiple low carbon technologies or being co-located with low-carbon flexible assets?
 Should the CfD support these projects and why?

 There are lots of benefits to such co-located sites.
 Such sites bolster grid stability, and can access extra income streams.
 However, location of the assets is important in maximising these benefits.
 Location has an impact on the potential revenue from flexibility services and delivery of stability services.
-Sector coupling applications involving electricity/heating/cooling can be very location-specific and can operate most effectively near industrial demand centres. oOne problem that is faced by co-located sites is the so-called ‘salami-slicing’ of contracts, and if the CfD were to support sites that would be a step to removing this barrier to wider development of co-located flexible assets and renewable generation.
+Sector coupling applications involving electricity/heating/cooling can be very location-specific and can operate most effectively near industrial demand centres.
+One problem that is faced by co-located sites is the so-called ‘salami-slicing’ of contracts, and if the CfD were to support sites that would be a step to removing this barrier to wider development of co-located flexible assets and renewable generation.

 What are the benefits of projects with assets in different locations, including projects paired with flexible assets?
 Should the CfD support these and why?